Ozzyboshi/alsfsdocumentation/docs/install.md

 rx ram:setup
 ```

-Wait until the message 'Now send the file' is displayed and press again the 'a' letter on the PC keyboard.
+Wait until the message 'Now send the file' is displayed and press again the 'a' key on the PC keyboard.
 The file transfer should start, at the end you will get the file alsfssrv into your ram disk.
 It's recommended to store this file to your hard drive or a floppy disk so you don't have to repeat the whole bootstrap process in the future.
+To ease the process I usually move alsfssrv under WB:/C since this drawer is on path.

-Now just type in the Amiga terminal: 'ram:alsfssrv' to start the server (OR 'ram:alsfssrv -verbose' if you want to see the debug messages) and on the PC side:
+Now just type in the Amiga terminal: 'ram:alsfssrv' (or just alsfssrv if you moved the file in WB:/C)  to start the server, use the '-verbose' flag (for example 'ram:alsfssrv -verbose') if you want to see the debug messages (this will slow the transfers) and on the PC side:

 ```
 node amigajsserver.js /dev/virtualcom0 0.0.0.0